vishnuprasad2003/Solana-Validator-Node/README.md

-# Solana Production Cluster
+# Solana Validator Node

-A production-ready repository for deploying, operating, maintaining, and upgrading a private Solana validator cluster on Azure Virtual Machines.
+A production-ready repository for deploying, operating, maintaining, and upgrading a private Solana validator node on Azure Virtual Machines.

 ## 🎯 Overview